-If you’ve ever left a metal-based can of shaving cream on the shower floor, you know how difficult it can be to remove the rust ring that results.
-Unfortunately, since rust stains may also surface as a result of galvanized pipes or mineral deposits found in iron-rich hard water and well water, avoiding metal-based cans alone won’t prevent rust stains from forming on your fixtures.
 The good news is that it’s possible to remove bathroom rust stains without a significant amount of time and effort.
 For the best results, ditch the bleach-based bathroom cleansers—these may actually worsen stubborn stains—and give one of these tried-and-true methods a go.

 Shaw’s Pads offer a chemical-free, septic tank-friendly approach to rust removal.
-Equipped with a simple handle and scouring cloth, Shaw’s Pads work on the “elbow grease” principal: Simply wet the pad and gently brush stains away.
-Use Shaw Pads to remove toilet rings; rust, calcium and lime buildup; grey, green and brown water residue; algae and chemical stains on pool tiles; and hard water and well water residues.
+Equipped with a simple handle and scouring cloth, Shaw’s Pads work on the “elbow grease” principal: Simply wet the pad and scrub stains away.
+Use Shaw Pads to remove toilet rings; rust, calcium and lime buildup; grey, green and brown water residue; algae and chemical stains on pool tiles; and hard water and well-water residues.

 Pumice scouring sticks work particularly well for removing rust stains from porcelain.
-Use Pumice brand sticks to gently scour away mineral deposits, rust, and other stains and scale from sinks, toilets, tubs and showers.
-And, use them to remove rust and unwanted paint from metal work, piping, tile, masonry and concrete too.
-Made from 100% natural pumice, these sticks are safe for dermal contact and for use and storage around children and pets.
+Use Pumice sticks to gently scour away mineral deposits, rust, and other stains and scale from sinks, toilets, tubs and showers.
+They can be used them to remove rust and unwanted paint from metal work, piping, tile, masonry, and concrete, too.
+Made from 100 percent natural pumice, a soft volcanic stone, these sticks are safe for dermal contact and for use and storage around children and pets.